pingcap/docs/sql/system-database.md

 ### Statistics System Tables

-- `stats_buckets`: the buckets of statistics information
+- `stats_buckets`: the buckets of statistics
-- `stats_histograms`: the histograms of statistics information
+- `stats_histograms`: the histograms of statistics
-- `stats_meta`: the meta information of tables, such as the total number of rows and modifications
+- `stats_meta`: the meta information of tables, such as the total number of rows and updated rows

 ### GC Worker System Tables